johnsonoye/SCIENCE-EDUCATOR---BIOLOGY/README.md

 * I reflect on and improve instructional methods based on evidence.
 * I engage in continuous professional development and collaborative learning.

+### Conclusion

+ As an experienced Biology teacher, I'm a knowledgeable, ethical, and reflective educator who integrates theory with practice to develop students’ scientific literacy, critical thinking, and appreciation of life and the environment.